karmeli87/InMemoryCQRSReplication/README.md

 1. [`BidderActor`](src/Akka.CQRS.TradeProcessor.Actors/BidderActor.cs) - runs inside the "Trade Placement" services and randomly bids on a specific stock;
 2. [`AskerActor`](rc/Akka.CQRS.TradeProcessor.Actors/AskerActor.cs) - runs inside the "Trade Placement" services and randomly asks (sells) a specific stock; and
 3. [`OrderBookActor`](src/Akka.CQRS.TradeProcessor.Actors/OrderBookActor.cs) - the most important actor in this scenario, it is hosted on the "Trace Processor" service and it's responsible for matching bids with asks, and when it does it publishes `Match` and `Fill` events across the cluster using `DistributedPubSub`.
 This is how the `AskerActor` and the `BidderActor` involved in making the trade are notified that their trades have been settled.
-All events received and produced by the `OrderBookActor` are persisted using Akka.Persistence.MongoDb.
+All events received and produced by the `OrderBookActor` are persisted using Akka.Persistence.RavenDb.

 The domain design is relatively simple otherwise and we'd encourage you to look at the code directly for more details about how it all works.